top of page

 • Receptive listening and responding or relaxation techniques

-M Browne Music Therapy
+Maureen Browne Music Therapy

 B.A, H.Dip.(Ed) Primary, H.Dip.(Ed) Secondary, M.A (Ethnomusicology.), M.A (M.T), IACAT.